douglasteeple/FollowMeDNN/README.md

 There are three steps in building the model:
 * Encoder blocks to build the encoder layers.
 * A 1x1 Convolution layer using the `conv2d_batchnorm()` function, with a kernel_size and stride of 1.
-* The same number of decoder blocks for the decoder layers to create to the original image size.
+* The same number of decoder blocks for the decoder layers to recreate to the original image size.

 ```
 def fcn_model(inputs, num_classes):